ReginaldErzoah/Data-Analytics-BI-Projects/Smart Energy Analytics Project/Readme.md

 ## Analytics Procedure:
 Data cleaning and transformation were performed using Power Query in Power BI.

 The entire user-centric BI report was built in Power BI, with the background designed in Figma.

-Interactive featuressuch as navigation, a dynamic filter pane, and color-coded KPI indicators enhance user experience.
+Interactive features such as navigation, a dynamic filter pane, and color-coded KPI indicators enhance user experience.
 An additional feature used was Power BI's built-in forecasting, which predicts total energy consumption based on available data.

 ## Key Insights: